sobar-solutions/sobar-solutions.github.io/content/_index.md

       text: |
         <br>

-        London-based Sobar Solutions is a community of scientists and AI engineers.
-We organised while working together as AI researchers at a major banking institution.
+        London-based Sobar Solutions consists of scientists and AI engineers.
 We consult businesses, NGOs and science groups, offering efficient and scalable Data Science and AI solutions.
+Lightweight and efficient machine learning can benefit nearly any enterprise.
+Our promise is providing the most elegant and efficient solutions irrespective of what is currently in the spotlight.
+Our mindset is building original systems: lightweight and specific to your needs.
+We consult, build prototypes and can take projects to production with our in-house talent.

 # We are: [Dr Artur Sokolovsky](https://www.linkedin.com/in/sokolokki/) & [Dr Philipp Bartel](https://www.linkedin.com/in/philipp-bartel-86531660/).

   - block: collection